openstack/ceilometer/doc/source/architecture.rst

    single: plugins; setuptools
    single: plugins; entry points

-Although we have described a list of the metrics ceilometer should collect, we cannot predict all of the ways deployers will want to measure the resources their customers use.
-This means that ceilometer needs to be easy to extend and configure so it can be tuned for each installation.
+Although we have described a list of the metrics Ceilometer should collect, we cannot predict all of the ways deployers will want to measure the resources their customers use.
+This means that Ceilometer needs to be easy to extend and configure so it can be tuned for each installation.
 A plugin system based on `setuptools entry points`_ makes it easy to add new monitors in the collector or subagents for